-Adoption fees are $80 per animal.
+Adoption fees are $80 per animal and an Adoption Questionnaire is required.
 For cats, this fee includes: spay/neuter surgery, first round of vaccinations and rabies, fecal testing/deworming, FIV/FeLV testing and microchipping.
 For dogs, this fee includes: spay/neuter surgery, first round of vaccinations and rabies, fecal testing/deworming, heartworm testing (treatment if needed) and microchipping.
 All animals are examined at Germantown Farmington Animal Hospital and medically cleared prior to adoption.

 Volunteer at the Shelter

 The shelter welcomes volunteers who walk and bathe dogs, play with cats and help socialize the animals.
 Volunteers who can assist weekdays are currently needed.
 Volunteers are required to attend a 20-minute orientation session before interacting with pets.
 An adult must accompany volunteers under 16 years of age.
-For more information on volunteering, contact Alina Lesniak at ALesniak@Germantown-TN.gov or (901) 757-7358.
+For more information on volunteering, contact Sandy Hudson at SHudson@Germantown-TN.gov or (901) 757-7358.

 Make a Donation